kewonit/Timekeeper/README.md

 The project is complete as its main feature is working, but adding smaller features would be the cherry on top.

 Building the project amidst board examinations was a challenging task, but also a fun and insightful experience.

+## 🌻 Ensuring the importance of FOSS

+It was great interacting and just watching the FOSSHack community, it was a great way to step into FOSS development

 <hr/>